Last Updated on September 14, 2020 by Scott

 Also, gas tends to eventually cause all kinds of build-up in your generator’s engine.

-It’s also important to consider that almost all gas stations use electricity to power their gas pumps.
+Consider this: almost all gas stations use electricity to power their gas pumps.

-If you are storing your gas at home, you’ll need to have a fuel stabilizer.
+Plus, if you are storing your gas at home, you’ll need to have a fuel stabilizer.

 Fuel stabilizers are additives that can prolong the lifespan of unused gasoline.
 (I recommend using Star Tron Enzyme Fuel Treatment for this.)

-Propane Generators: The Pros and Cons
+Propane Generators: Pros and Cons

-Propane generators also are pretty useful in some situations.
+Propane generators can also be pretty useful.